-I am a poet and scholar working at the intersection of creative and critical practice in the humanities.
+I am a poet, scholar, and literary editor working at the intersection of creative and critical practice in the humanities.
 As a writer of South Asian descent, my creative work falls within a broad paradigm of Asian American, diasporic, and transnational poetics.
-In addition to teaching in the Department of English and the Program in Creative Writing, I also work closely with the university's Program in Poetry and Poetics--an interdisciplinary collective of scholars, poets, and translators who work on poetry across a diversity of regions, historical periods, and theoretical approaches.
+In addition to teaching in the Department of English and the Program in Creative Writing, I also serve as Series Editor of the Phoenix Poets book series at the University of Chicago Press.

 Work with Students

 I regularly advise undergraduate and MAPH theses in poetry writing.
 Additionally, I teach a variety of courses in literary studies and creative writing, with an emphasis on interdisciplinary crossings between the arts and humanities.
 In the coming years, I hope to offer more courses that test the boundaries of critical and creative work at both the undergraduate and graduate levels.